 Finally, my search for the day ended at a food truck where we had a hot Cappuccino with French fries.
 The view was panoramic, clouds were floating and the landscape was changing colors.
 Altogether, it was a visual treat for the eyes.

 Finally, we returned to our hotel and were completely drowned in the feeling of getting Leh’d.

 Leh to Nubra Valley – Day 4

-We tried to start as early as we could because our plan was to travel to Nubra Valley with as much sightseeing in between as possible.
 One thing that I noticed here was that most of the days you can start early if you hit the sack early or latest by 11 pm.
-Believe me; you will surely feel that the nights here are longer.
+Believe me, you will surely feel that the nights here are longer.
 I was not able to sleep for more than 3-4 hours but still felt perfectly fine in the morning and didn’t face any problem at all.